Students will be able to embark on research in, but not limited to, the following areas:

 Inter-disciplinary research is encouraged.

-MA (Research) students are required to pass 3 graduate courses (or earn 9 Academic Units) with a minimum CGPA of 3.00 within 12 months of the candidature.
-This comprises of 2 core graduate courses and 1 elective course which can be taken at ADM or other Schools within NTU.
+MA (Research) students who are admitted into the programme before August 2019 are required to pass 3 graduate courses (or earn 9 Academic Units) with a minimum CGPA of 3.00 within 12 months of the candidature.
+This comprises 2 core graduate courses and 1 elective course which can be taken at ADM or other Schools within NTU.
 They should be relevant to the student’s thesis and approved by their respective supervisors.

 The two core graduate courses are: